French Grand Prix: France's first permanent circuit and other public road circuits

 Montlhéry would also be part of the second Grand Prix championship era; the European Championship when it began in 1931.
 Other public road circuits also played host to French Grand Prix, such as the fast, straight and slow corner-dominated 4.8-mile Reims-Gueux circuit in the Champagne wine region of Northern France 144 km (90 mi) east of Paris for 1932, where Italian legend Tazio Nuvolari won in an Alfa Romeo.
 But from 1933 to 1937 Montlhéry would become the sole host of the event.
 The 1934 French Grand Prix marked the return of Mercedes-Benz to Grand Prix racing after 20 years, with an all-new car, team, management, and drivers, headed by Alfred Neubauer.
 1934 was the year where the German Silver Arrows debuted (an effort heavily funded by Hitler's Third Reich), with Auto Union having already debuted its powerful mid-engined Type–A car for a race at AVUS in Germany.
 Although the Monégasque driver Louis Chiron won in an Alfa, the Silver Arrows dominated the race.
 The high-tech German cars seemed to float over the rough concrete banking at Montlhéry where all the other cars seemed to be visibly affected by the concrete surface.
 Makeshift chicanes were placed at certain points on the high-speed circuit in an effort by the French to slow the very fast German cars down for the 1935 race, but this effort came to nothing as Mercedes superstar Rudolf Caracciola won that year's race.
+The French Grand Prix then became a sportscar race for 1936 and 1937.